-Steve Bannon was the driving force behind the right-wing Breitbart News website before emerging as one of the key players in Donald Trump's White House.
+Steve Bannon - the driving force behind the right-wing Breitbart News website who later became Donald Trump's chief strategist - has been charged with fraud three years after leaving the White House.

 'Bannon the Barbarian'

-Mr Trump himself had reportedly grown weary at the press leaks and of Mr Bannon taking credit for his election victory.
+Mr Trump had also reportedly grown weary of press leaks and of Mr Bannon taking credit for his election victory.

-The last straw came when Mr Bannon was quoted in a new book as describing a meeting between Mr Trump's son and a group of Russians as "treasonous".
+The divide grew when Mr Bannon was quoted in a book as describing a meeting between Mr Trump's son and a group of Russians - an encounter that featured prominently in Mr Trump's impeachment trial - as "treasonous".

 "Steve Bannon has nothing to do with me or my presidency.
 When he was fired, he not only lost his job, he lost his mind," Mr Trump said in a statement.